Monero is a secure, untraceable and resilient digital currency. Read Monero vs Bitcoin: Privacy and Design Trade-offs.

 A group of computers that together run mining software to process Monero transactions and collectively share in the reward.
 The advantage of a Mining pool is that a single computer would take too long to mine a single block if it were working alone, and so the owner of the computer would have to wait unreasonably long to receive their first share of the mining rewards.

-When you send funds, Monero's privacy mechanism will obscure your funds as a possible source by 'mixing in' other sources of funds in the transaction.
+When you send funds, Monero's privacy mechanism obscures your funds as a possible source by mixing in other sources of funds in the transaction through ring signatures.
 It is impossible for any observer to know which is the real source of the funds, and only you can prove that you were the real source by deciding to reveal the secret transaction key generated by you for that transaction.

-A mixin level of 4, which is the minimum allowable in the Monero GUI, will mean that your funds will appear to be one of 5 possible sources of funds for the transaction.
-In the GUI, the mixin level is referred to as the 'privacy level'.
-Remember that every other person that sends a transaction may randomly select your funds to be a plausible source in their own transaction.
-This means that although it may at first seem like you are one of 5 possible senders, the aggregate effect of all Monero users constantly mixing each others' funds means your privacy level is radically higher than the number '5' would at first suggest.
-Over time, it will appear as if you've at some point plausibly directly or indirectly participated in transactions with most other Monero users, even if you're hardly ever using Monero.
+Remember that every other person sending a transaction may randomly select your funds to be a plausible source in their own transaction.
+This means that although it may at first seem like you are one of 16 possible senders, the aggregate effect of all Monero users constantly mixing each others' funds means your privacy level is radically higher than the number would suggest.
+Over time, it will appear as if you've plausibly participated directly or indirectly in transactions with most other Monero users, even if you rarely use Monero.

 Transaction priority